What Is Adware?

-Adware — or advertising supported software — is an automated, unwanted software designed to bombard users with advertisements, banners and pop-ups.
+Adware — or advertising-supported software — is automated, unwanted software designed to monitor online user behavior and bombard them with targeted advertisements, banners and pop-ups.

 Adware typically infects devices via downloadable content – like any shareware or freeware – that opens the door to malicious third-party programs.
 These can covertly install ad software onto your device without your knowledge.